joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/05/19/crosswords/spelling-bee-forum.html

 **Giants takeaways: Dominant pitching leads to a weekend sweep**\
-`With exceptional pitching, he Giants swept the Athletics over the weekend.
-Also, the entire A's team drove in only three runs in the series.`\
+`With exceptional pitching, the Giants swept the Athletics over the weekend.
+The entire A's team drove in only three runs in the series.`\
 https://nytimes.com/athletic/6366459/2025/05/19/giants-takeaways-weekend-sweep/

 **Word of the Day: askance**\